 Income Statement Comparison

-The following table summarizes the income statements of Snowflake Inc. and MicroStrategy Incorporated for the most recent fiscal year, providing a clear comparison of their financial performance.
+In this section, I present a comparison of key financial metrics from the income statements of Snowflake Inc. and MicroStrategy Incorporated for the most recent fiscal year.

 | Metric | Snowflake Inc. | MicroStrategy Incorporated |